MIC-DKFZ/deki-smpc/README.md

 You focus on training great models.
 We handle secure aggregation.

-## 📚 Documentation

-Coming soon!
-(Stay tuned.)

-## ⚠️ Work in Progress

-This is currently a work in progress to transfer the implementation used for the experiments in the paper into a clean and fully usable implementation.

 ## Cite

 > Hamm, B., Kirchhoff, Y., Rokuss, M., Schader, P., Neher, P., Parampottupadam, S., Floca, R., Maier-Hein, K. (2025).
 Efficient Privacy-Preserving Medical Cross-Silo Federated Learning. https://doi.org/10.36227/techrxiv.174650601.13181048/v1